18F/18f.gsa.gov/_posts/2023-09-20-18f-website-refresh.md

 Thanks to that standing meeting with leadership, the new designs received quick attention and signoff.
 After a little refinement by a UX designer, they were handed off to a UX engineer to build.

 Yes—a UX engineer.
-One thing that enabled us to refresh the site rapidly is, we intentionally hired several designers who can also code.
-Industry best practices are moving in this direction, and we’ve also seen the benefit of having designers who can flex their skills as UX engineers.
-This gives us more agility to ship projects quickly, while freeing up software engineers for more complex engagements.
+One thing that enabled us to refresh the site rapidly is that we intentionally hired several designers who can also code.
+Industry best practices are moving in this direction and we’ve also seen the benefit of having designers who can flex their skills as UX engineers.
+This gives us more agility to ship projects quickly and to free up software engineers for more complex engagements.

 ## We (re)wrote just enough code